kb-dk/xcorrsound-test-files/README.md

 with offset 0.
 If waveform-compare is set to compare channel 1, it again outputs success, but this time with offset 3959.
 This suggest that the tool should be run on both (all) channels, and the offsets compared.

+Note that the DER files are all mono, and thus this issue does not arise.

+Note that the sound waves are compared in blocks.
+The block size also influences the result.
+If the block size is large, a short audible mismatch may be missed.
+We have set the default block size down from 5 to one second.

 ##Sound file attribution and provenance

-All sound files are derived from a snippet of a Danish Radio P3 broadcast from TODO when
+All sound files with file names starting with 'challenge' are derived from a snippet of a Danish Radio P3 broadcast from October 31st 1995 approximately 8:13 till 8:15 am.
+The rest of the files are derived from a snippet of "Danmarks Erhvervsradio" (Danish Business Radio) from a show called "Børs & Valuta med Amagerbanken" from 8:45 till 9 am.

 ##License
 TODO license.

 ##Funding
 This work was partially supported by the [SCAPE](http://www.scape-project.eu/) Project.
 The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).